bertdeterd/vuepress-scp-cf/docs/approuter/start.md

 ## Create the approuter

 The first step is to create our basic approuter.
 Below my-approuter is created but you can give it any name.
+Since it is not a real app there is no need to make special settings for vue so we can use the `--default`.
 ```
 $ vue create my-approuter --default
 ```